GERRY: The Original Gear Pioneer (2 pages)

 WWW.OREGONPHOTOS.COM

-Main Page: Essays and pictures about the Pioneers of the Outdoor Gear Revolution, 1945-The Present, 40+ pages and ever-expanding!
+Main Page: Essays and pictures about the Pioneers of the Outdoor Gear Revolution, 1935 to the Present, 45+ pages, six books published, and ever-expanding!

-Frostline Kits, Holubar's competitor in the kit market.
-The Founder of Frostline was an early employee/collaborator of Gerry Cunningham in Boulder!
+Frostline Kits, the Founder of Frostline was an early employee/collaborator of Gerry Cunningham!

 Back to OregonPhotos Main page